mfellner/cucumber-android/cucumber-example-test/README.md

 Features must be placed in `assets/features/`.
-Subdirectories are not supported at this time.
+Subdirectories are allowed.

 This project has the following dependencies: